marceltannich/marceltannich/README.md

 ### Hello! 👋

 My name is Marcel Tannich.
-I’m a passionate coder & WordPress Enthusiast originally from Innsbruck/Austria, living in Spain.
-I work as a WordPress Technical Supporter & Team Leader at OnTheGoSystems, the company behind the popular WordPress plugins WPML and Toolset, where I’m helping people worldwide to make their WordPress projects multilingual.
+I’m a passionate coder and WordPress enthusiast, originally from Innsbruck, Austria, now living in Spain.
+I work as a WordPress Technical Support Team Lead at OnTheGoSystems, the company behind the popular WordPress plugins WPML and Toolset.
+Here, I help people worldwide make their WordPress projects multilingual.

 ## 📬 Get in touch
 - Web: [marceltannich.com][1]